ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/overlays/index.md

 - **Loading**: Gets displayed when the grid is loading data or waiting for column definitions.
 - **No Rows**: Gets displayed when loading has completed but there are no rows to show.

 The grid manages showing and hiding of the overlays for you.
 When the table is first initialised, the loading overlay is displayed if `rowData` or `columnDefs` are set to `null` or `undefined`.
-When these options are updated the loading overlay is hidden.
+When these options are updated, or `rowData` / `columnDefs` are set via `api.setGridOption` or `api.updateGridOptions`, the loading overlay is hidden.

 <note>
 |Overlays are generally not used when using [Row Models](../row-models/) other than the Client-Side Row Model.
 This is because data is